joshuajr95/miniOS/docs/mips_exception_handling.md

 #### External Interrupt Controller (EIC) Mode

 External interrupt controller mode is the mode used in the MIPS M4K core in the PIC32MX795F512L microcontroller and is similar to vectored interrupt mode.
+This mode is in effect if the following are all true:

+- Config3~VEIC~ = 1
+- IntCtl~VS~ != 0
+- Cause~IV~ = 1
+- Status~BEV~ = 0

 In this mode, the prioritization of interrupts is handled by an External Interrupt Controller (EIC), and this EIC supplies the processor with the interrupt vector and priority level.
 The processor then takes care of dispatching the interrupt to the proper offset for the interrupt handler.
 The interrupt vector numbers for EIC mode range from 1 to 63 (inclusive), and 0 is used for encoding "no interrupt".

 ### Interrupt/Exception Vector Locations